horizontalsystems/horizontalsystems.github.io/index.md

 Our current and future products:

-Bank Wallet | Decentralizad Exchange | DAICO Platform
+Bank Wallet | Decentralized Exchange | DAICO Platform
 ------------ | ------------- | -------------
 Be Your Own Bank! | Exchange between crypto | Launch a DAO company Decentralized crypto currency bank to securely hold your crypto assets. | Decentralized crypto currency exchange that works without a middle men. | Discover and invest in DAOs launched using DAICO model.